 I strongly recommend using a watch with a timer alarm for longer sails, especially at night.
 When you use a timer you can give yourself a time frame to re-check something and have the timer alert you when that time has come.
-This is even more useful at night where frequently looking at electronic screens can run a helmsman’s night vision.
+This is even more useful at night where frequently looking at electronic screens can ruin a helmsman’s night vision.

 Each of the crew should have their own water bottle.
 Something that they can fill up ashore when fresh water is available to conserve the boat’s supply.

-I bought a platypus a few years ago and now I have three.
+I bought a platypus (affiliate link) a few years ago and now I have three.
 I love the ability to take them ashore when they’re empty without using much space and fill them up.
 Plus they take up less space in my luggage or day pack if I am traveling or exploring.
 If I am doing anything more than a weekend trip I usually bring all three of them.
 They can be tricky though, they tend to fall over if you set them somewhere without closing them and drinking from them takes a bit of getting used to.

 12V DC to USB Charger

 Most devices you need to keep charged sailing can be charged via USB.
-A cigarette lighter to USB adapter adapts the usual 12V DC outlet found on most boats to USB ports.
+A cigarette lighter to USB adapter (affiliate link) adapts the usual 12V DC outlet found on most boats to USB ports.
 The more ports the better.

 Yes, I know “towel” is on the checklist twice.
 A towel is the thing I always forget to bring even if I lay it out to pack.
 I’ve dried myself off so many times using my clean shirt because I’ve forgotten to bring it into the shower with me.
 “Towel” is on the checklist twice.

 I really like “tech” towels.
 They stay almost dry when as you dry off with them, pack down well as not to take up a bunch of room and are not heavy.
-I have this one in orange (a bright color so it’s harder to forget on my way to the shower).
+I have this one in orange (affiliate link) (a bright color so it’s harder to forget on my way to the shower).

 My tech towel also been put to use when spray and leaky hatches threatened our charter boat’s distribution panel.